 I grew up in a village.
-I didn’t think much of it until one of my students said, “a village?
+I didn’t think much of it until one of my students said, “A village?
 Those are real?
-I thought those only existed in fairy tales!”
+I thought they only existed in fairy tales.”
 Are kids getting dumber?

 Recently, Rosie Beaucoup brought out a whole bunch of stuff from my village childhood to show 2.0.
 Highlights included a clipping of my locks from my very first haircut, photos of my parents feeding me dog biscuits, and a certificate stating that I had earned my Bachelor of Rhymes from the local pre-school.
 Yah, you read that right.
 A Bachelor of Rhymes.
 Can I get a what what?
 Bounce wit me.

 Then we stumbled across a program from Happiness is Figure Skating (which, FYI, is a total lie), presented by the local figure skating club.
 Suddenly, I was awash with painful memories.
 My name was listed in the section called: Stars of Tomorrow (another lie).
 I remembered that we, the stars of tomorrow, were to bring the tale of The Farmer in the Dell to life.
 I was cast as The Cat.
 The pungent scent of the local skating rink came back to me as vividly as if I were once again standing at centre ice, blinded by the lights, in my wee black cat costume.
 I remember skating in a circle, each child attached to the next.
 And then, like a punch to the stomach, the memory of a spectacular fall came flooding back.
 As if only yesterday, I could remember falling and taking the entire cast of The Farmer in the Dell down with me.
 The farmer, his wife, the child, the dog…